 Structures & People

-- The University Assessment Council shall be composed of fifteen (15) appointed persons including the Associate Provost for Academic Affairs (Chair); representatives from the areas of Business and Finance and University Advancement; representatives from the Provost area divisions including: the College of Liberal Arts and Sciences, College of Professional Studies, Outreach and Adult Access, Dean of Students, Information Services, and Enrollment Services; a student representative; and two faculty members with a background and interest in assessment methods.
-The Coordinator of Assessment and Testing Services, the Director of Institutional Research, and Special Assistant to the Provost will serve as ex officio, nonvoting members.
+- The University Accreditation and Assessment Council shall be composed of the Associate Provost for Academic Affairs (Chair), the Assistant Vice Chancellor for Professional Development and Grants and Director of Graduate Studies, and representatives from each of the colleges, Outreach and Adult Access, Student Services, Enrollment Services, the Library, Student Government, the Academic Affairs Council, the Graduate Studies Council, and the General Education Council, and two faculty members with experience and/or interest in assessment methods.
+The Coordinator of Assessment and Testing Services and the Director of Institutional Research will serve as ex officio, nonvoting members.

-- Appointment of representatives from the areas of Business and Finance and University Advancement is the responsibility of the area leader.
-Appointment of representatives of the Provost area divisions is the responsibility of the respective division head.
+- Appointment of representatives of is the responsibility of the respective division head.

-- The University Assessment Council is advisory to the Provost and Vice Chancellor and Associate Provost for Academic Affairs and her/his designee and serves the following functions:
+- The University Accreditation and Assessment Council is advisory to the Provost and Vice Chancellor and Associate Provost for Academic Affairs and her/his designee and serves the following functions:

-- Guides UW-Green Bay as it transitions to the "Open Pathways" reaccreditation process including (i) regularly communicating back to the campus community regarding HLC related activities; (ii) providing advice related to the University's efforts to document compliance with the HLC Assurance and Quality Improvement components of the new accreditation process; (iii) preparing and planning for the HLC site visit in 2017.
+- Guides UW-Green Bay's reaccreditation process including (i) regularly communicating back to the campus community regarding Higher Learning Commission (HLC) related activities; (ii) providing advice related to the University's efforts to document compliance with the HLC Assurance and Quality Improvement components of the new accreditation process; and (iii) preparing and planning for the HLC site visits.

-- Develops and monitors the implementation of the University's Comprehensive Assessment Plan.
+- Develops and monitors the implementation of the University's Assessment Plan.

 - Promotes and supports the institution-wide assessment activities related to the assessment of student learning outcomes, particularly in the context of the seven-year academic program review cycle.